RIPE-NCC/ripe-database-documentation/docs/23.Appendices/03-Appendix-C--RIPE-Database-Query-Server-Response-Codes-and-Messages.md

 No entries were found in the selected source(s).

 **%ERROR:102: unknown source**
-Unknown source was supplied as argument to the “-s” query ag.
-Use “-q sources” for a list of available sources.
+Unknown source was supplied as argument to the `-s` query ag.
+Use `-q sources` for a list of available sources.

 **%ERROR:103: unknown object type**
-Unknown object type is specified as an argument to the “-T” query flag.
+Unknown object type is specified as an argument to the `-T` query flag.

 **%ERROR:104: unknown attribute**
-Unknown argument is specified to the inverse query flag (“-I”).
+Unknown argument is specified to the inverse query flag (`-I`).
 See [Queryingthe RIPE Database](../How-to-Query-the-RIPE-Database/#how-to-query-the-ripe-database) for more information.

 **%ERROR:105: attribute is not searchable**
 The argument specified for the inverse query flag is not a searchable attribute.
 See [Queryingthe RIPE Database](../How-to-Query-the-RIPE-Database/#how-to-query-the-ripe-database) for more information.